byu-cpe/Maeser/sphinx-docs/user-setup/user_setup.md

 ## Running the Terminal Chat Interface

-For quick, command‑line access without a web browser, **Run one of the terminal scripts** by executing the following in your terminal:
+For quick, command‑line access without a web browser, **run one of the terminal scripts** by executing the following in your terminal:

    ```bash
    python apps/universal/terminal_universal.py